locustio/locust/docs/increase-performance.rst

 .. note::

-    FastHttpUser/geventhttpclient is very similar to for HttpUser/python-requests, but sometimes there are subtle differences.
+    FastHttpUser/geventhttpclient is very similar to HttpUser/python-requests, but sometimes there are subtle differences.
 This is particularly true if you work with the client library's internals, e.g. when manually managing cookies.

 API
 ===